• Skip to primary navigation

 Step 4: Transcripts (Grades 2 – 9 Required*)

-You will be able to download a Transcript Request Form in your application.
-This form requests your child’s current school send us a current year report, along with the last two years.
+You will be able to send a Transcript Request Form in your application.
+This form requests your child’s current school to send us a current year report, along with the last two years.
 As listed in the instructions of the request form, we do not accept documents from parents.
 All transcripts must be sent from the school to the Admissions Office directly.

-Step 5: Student Evaluation
+Step 5: Student Evaluation (TK – Grade 9 Required*)

-*Given the number of applicants for our Early Learning Program Play Dates are only offered virtually.
+*Given the number of applicants for our Early Learning Program, Play Dates are only offered virtually.

-Step 6: Virtual Family Meeting
+Step 6: Virtual Family Meeting (TK – Grade 9 Required*)

 Once all supplementary materials are received and required meetings are attended, your application is complete!
 If you complete your application by the completion deadline, you will receive an admissions decision on the notification day.
 See below for more details.

-Early Admissions (TK – K, Grade 6)
+Early Admissions (TK – K)

-Deadline to submit an application: Monday, October 21, 2024
+Deadline to submit an application: Wednesday, October 29, 2025

-Deadline to complete an application: Friday, November 8, 2024
+Deadline to complete an application: Friday, November 21, 2025

-Notification date: Wednesday, December 4, 2024, by 5:00 PM PST
+Notification date: Wednesday, December 3, 2025, by 5:00 PM PST

-Commitment deadline: Friday, December 13, 2024, at 12:00 PM PST
+Commitment deadline: Friday, December 12, 2025, at 12:00 PM PST

 Regular Admissions (TK – Grade 9)